Explore Unique Nocturnal Animal Adaptations with Fun Facts from The Nocturnals!

-Inside You’ll Find:
+Inside The Book You’ll Find:

-- Nocturnal Feature Icon Key
+Nocturnal Feature Icon Key

-- Animal Glossary with full-color photos
+Animal Glossary with full-color photos

-- Word Glossary to build STEM vocabulary
+Word Glossary to build STEM vocabulary

-- At-Home Science Resources
+At-Home Science Resources

-Next Generation Science Science and Common Core Language Arts standards
+Next Generation Science & Common Core Language Arts Guide available on our website.

-Can be used as a narrative read or browseable reference material
+Can be used as a narrative read or browseable reference material.

 Fountas & Pinnell: S